ChrisPerkinsCap/tools/README.md

 # tools
-A collection of Tools to support Development, Operations and Training
+A collection of Tools to support Development, Operations and Training and control the setup of a local environment.